Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Introduction

-To address these limitations, we propose an alternative approach, particularly for fleet vehicles.
-Our method uses IMU sensors, commonly found in airbag systems \citet{shaikh2013air}, adapted for low-threshold damage detection.
-Alongside this, we incorporate microphones, widely employed in domains like impact or accident detection.
+To address these limitations, we propose an alternative approach tailored for fleet and shared-vehicle scenarios.
+The method employs IMU sensors, traditionally used in airbag systems for high-impact detection \citep{shaikh2013air} and repurposes them to operate at lower thresholds, enabling the identification of minor impacts and subtle damage events.
+In addition, microphones, widely used for impact and accident detection, are incorporated to provide complementary acoustic information.
 By combining these two sensors into a compact device mounted on a car’s windshield, we enable a more versatile solution.
-This setup, paired with data-driven models called as Small Damage Detection (SDD), facilitates real-time detection of minor damages during rides.
-While the primary focus is on shared vehicle use cases.
-IMUs and microphones enable low-latency data fusion, high sampling rates, and edge computing capabilities, which allow real-time processing \citet{Mumuni2021AdaptiveKF}.
-This method can also be expanded to other applications.
+This setup, paired with data-driven models known as Small Damage Detection (SDD), facilitates damage identification even while the vehicle is in motion.
+While the primary focus is on shared-vehicle use cases, IMUs and microphones together enable low-latency data fusion, high sampling rates, and edge-computing capabilities for on-device processing \citep{Mumuni2021AdaptiveKF}.
+This method can also be extended to other applications.
 The SDD system shows great potential for enhancing automotive safety, particularly in collision scenarios.
-By utilizing IMU sensor data and correlating it with crash events, the system can accurately localize damages and activate safety measures, such as airbag deployment, to protect occupants efficiently.
-Additionally, in autonomous vehicles, the SDD system can complement Light and Detection Ranging (LIDAR) sensors, which may struggle to detect nearby objects when the vehicle is stationary.
-This integration improves safety by providing critical feedback on obstacles in close proximity, thereby reducing the risk of collisions with pedestrians or nearby objects \citet{chougule2023comprehensive}.
+IMU sensors are already employed in airbag systems, where deployment is typically triggered by high-impact thresholds \citep{shaikh2013air}.
+These mechanisms can sometimes lead to unnecessary or mistimed deployments; for instance, at very high speeds, side airbags may deploy during a frontal collision, potentially harming occupants instead of protecting them.
+Although not the primary focus of this work, small-damage detection systems such as SDD could complement airbag decision logic by providing additional event-level information, thereby reducing false deployments and improving overall safety.
+Additionally, in autonomous vehicles, the SDD system can complement Light Detection and Ranging (LiDAR) sensors, which perform well at medium and long ranges but are less reliable at close range or in blind spots around the vehicle.
+This limitation is particularly relevant in low-speed manoeuvres, such as parking, where nearby obstacles or pedestrians may not be detected until it is too late.
+By incorporating IMU and audio sensing, the SDD system can bridge these ultra-close gaps, providing critical feedback on minor impacts or surface contacts that traditional sensors may miss \citep{chougule2023comprehensive}.